Visualizing LFP Responses to Stimuli#

 A very useful view when working with ecephys data is the LFP trace.
-LFP, or Local Field Potential is the electrical potential recorded in the extracellular space in brain tissue that represents activity in regions of neurons.
-This is particularly useful when you examine LFP responses to stimulus events.
+LFP, or Local Field Potential, is the electrical potential recorded in the extracellular space in brain tissue that represents activity of populations of neurons.
+This is particularly useful when you want to examine population responses to stimulus events.
 The type of stimulus can vary, but in order to visualize this, you must have access to the times of the stimulus events you’re interested in.
 In this notebook, you can extract data from a stimulus NWB file and an LFP NWB file.
 Importantly, since the stimulus timestamps and the LFP timestamps are not likely to be aligned with each other and in perfectly regular intervals, they must be interpolated.

 Environment Setup#